webjetcms/webjetcms/docs/en/redactor/datatables/README.md

 **Warning:** the more columns you have displayed, the longer it will take your computer to display the table.
 ## Number of records per page

-Click on the button <i class="far fa-wrench" role="presentation" /> settings, the option to set the number of records per page will appear.
+Click on the button <i class="ti ti-adjustments-horizontal" role="presentation"></i> settings, the option to set the number of records per page will appear.

 In order for the window to contain the ideal number of table rows, its size is calculated and preset according to this calculation.
 In the number of records setting, the first option displayed is Automatic (X) where X is the calculated number of rows according to the height of the window.